 - Winesburg Dariette

 - Dover Rd Dari – Sugarcreek

 Where to stay in Amish Country – for families

 Our family of 6 likes The Wallhouse Hotel in Walnut Creek, Ohio.
 If you only need room for 4, check out the Carlisle Inn Sugarcreek.
 Both hotels have excellent indoor pools.
-You may also want to sleep in a treehouse or a converted barn.
+I also recommend The Bluebird Cottage home rental.